BravishkaSkytano/blog/books.md

 He’s not a vampire.
 He’s not affected by blood, has no problem stalking me during the daylight, and lacks the fangs.
 He isn’t fae, no pointy ears.
 He can’t possibly be a werewolf, full moons have come and gone with no change.
 So, what is he?
 An alien?
 Who is he?
 And how will I finally escape him?
 Will I ever escape him?

-You can find this story [here](https://aspiring-writer.github.io/kidnapped-and-afraid/) and on [here](https://writing-buddies.netlify.app/thriller/kidnapped-and-afraid/)
+You can find this story [here](https://writing-buddies.netlify.app/kidnapped-and-afraid/)

 ## Test My Fire
 I started writing this and *Kidnapped and Afraid* on the same day.
 They are very similiar in genre, however, this one is more of a mystery than a thriller.